Stuycs-K/final-project-5-wadhwa-khush-huang-geoffrey/WORKLOG.md

 - Brightness increases by increasing the rgb values in equal proportion
 - Saturation increases by increasing the two highest rgb values
 - Contrast increase by multiplying each rgb value by the slider value

+### 05/29/2024-06/01/2024

+Moved the image modification code onto another branch.
+Ran into numerous problems, so spent these few days debugging